jasonody/unit-testing-angular/README.md

-# unit-testing-angular
+# Unit Testing Angular

-A set of examples of how to unit test an Angular app
+A set of examples of how you can easily unit test an Angular app.